Members of the Gloriosa plant genus are half hardy perennials that are usually treated as a half hardy annual when grown in the garden.

-Gloriosa plants are climbers that may reach from 1.2 to 1.8 metres in height.
+Gloriosa plants are climbers.
+They usually reach from 1.2 to 1.8 metres (4 to 6 feet) in height.

 Gloriosa superba by Lalithamba.